rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 #### Download and install from the Packer website

-You can start by downloading the binaries for you own platform with [Packer downloads](https://www.packer.io/downloads).
+You can start by downloading the binaries for your own platform with [Packer downloads](https://www.packer.io/downloads).

-1. In the download page, copy the download link in the Linux Binary Download section that corresponds to your system architecture.
+1. On the download page, copy the download link in the Linux Binary Download section that corresponds to your system architecture.

 2. From a shell or terminal download it using ```wget``` tool: